What is an Orthotist or Prosthetist?

 You May Also Be Interested In…

-Those thinking about becoming an Orthotist or Prosthetist might also be interested in the following careers:
+Those interested in being an Orthotist or Prosthetist may also be interested in:

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported